Ballpark Chasers

 WHAT ELSE TO SEE?

 Just blocks from Rogers Centre lie two of Toronto’s must see attractions.
 The CN Tower and the Hockey Hall of Fame are a perfect way to spend the day before a Blue Jays game.
 To get the most out of the 1,800 ft. tall CN Tower, Ballpark Chasers recommends purchasing tickets for the “Total Tower Experience”.
 This package includes glass floor elevator rides, sky pod and look-out observation decks, a documentary film and motion theatre ride.
 The Hockey Hall of Fame is a short walk from the CN Tower and is the “Mecca” for hockey fans.
-For just $13, one can see the Stanley Cup, slap shots at real-time goalies, test your goalkeeping skills (by taking shots from Wayne Gretzky and Mark Messier), watch hockey movies, and be a play-by-play announcer, while taking in the world’s largest collection of hockey memorabilia!
+Adults run $18 while juniors ages 4-13 run $12 (under the age of 4 is free admission).
+This includes access to view the Stanley Cup, slap shots at real-time goalies, test your goalkeeping skills by taking shots from Wayne Gretzky and Mark Messier, watch hockey movies, and be a play-by-play announcer, while taking in the world’s largest collection of hockey memorabilia.

 If you have a rental car and are up for a two hour drive, head west to visit the Canadian Baseball Hall of Fame and Museum in St. Mary’s, Ontario.
 Although it isn’t as grand as Cooperstown, the CBHF is still worth the trip for any baseball fan.
 The museum pays tribute to over 80 Canadian baseball heroes, with tons of baseball memorabilia, artifacts and souvenirs.
 Coming soon to the CBHF is “The Great Canadian Dream Park”, a 32 acre site that will hold a new baseball stadium, three baseball fields, walking trails, picnic grounds, and a new interactive museum and education center.
-With a target completion date of 2013, the new Canadian Baseball Hall of Fame looks to be the next home for baseball in Canada.
+The new Canadian Baseball Hall of Fame looks to be the next home for baseball in Canada.

-Other options to consider seeing while in the Toronto area are: Royal Ontario Museum, China Town, an African Lion Safari, a ferry ride to Centre Island and a short drive to Niagara Falls.
+Other options to consider visiting while in the Toronto area are: Royal Ontario Museum, China Town, an African Lion Safari, a ferry ride to Centre Island and a short drive to Niagara Falls.

 BALLPARK CHASERS VACATION?

-Rogers Centre is only one of four Major League Ballparks that is not easily accessible to other stadiums.
-Although Ballpark Chasers recommends using Rogers Centre as a Solo Trip, it is possible to combine with Comerica Park in Detroit.
-It is about a 4 hour drive between the 2 cities, not including time spent crossing the border (don’t forget your passport)!
+Rogers Centre is only one of four Major League stadiums that is not easily accessible to other ballparks.
+Although Ballpark Chasers recommends using Rogers Centre as a solo trip, it is possible to combine with Comerica Park in Detroit.
+It is roughly a four hour drive between the two cities, not including time spent crossing the border (don’t forget your passport).
 A closer alternative is to head south into New York.
-Two hours from Toronto is home of the Buffalo Bisons, the Triple A Affiliate of the New York Mets.
-The Bisons play in Coca-Cola Field which is one of the largest Minor League stadiums and arguably one of the best.
-If you come, make sure to grab a bite at their in-stadium restaurant, Pettibones Grille.
+Two hours from Toronto is home of the Buffalo Bisons, the Triple A Affiliate of the Toronto Blue Jays.
+The Bisons play in Sahlen Field which is one of the largest Minor League ballparks and arguably one of the best.
+If you visit, make sure to grab a bite at their buffet style restaurant, Pub at the Park.